hmslima/sambahsacompletegrammar/sambahsa.md

 **Other languages or families –** 6,86 %

-About the vocabulary that came from the reconstructed words of Proto-Indo-European, it's important to say that some words can not be guaranteed as “common Proto-Indo-European pure”, Proto-Indo-European divided into many linguistic families, but words in comomn among these languages may not necessarily have their origin in Proto-Indo-European.
+About the vocabulary that came from the reconstructed words of Proto-Indo-European, it's important to say that some words can not be guaranteed as “common Proto-Indo-European pure”, Proto-Indo-European divided into many linguistic families, but words in common among these languages may not necessarily have their origin in Proto-Indo-European.
 For example, the words “long” and “pisk” are found in the Romance languages *(“longo” and “peixe” in the case of Portuguese)* and German languages *(“long” and “fish” in the case of English)*, but it's uncertain whether their origin was in Proto-Indo-European, linguistic families continued to exchange words when Proto-Indo-European split up.

 How some words can have “multiple origins”: